iVantage/angular-ivh-treeview/README.md

 });
 ```

+### Filtering

+We support filtering through the `ivh-treeview-filter` attribute, this value is
+supplied to Angular's `filterFilter` and applied to each node individually.

 ### Expanded by default

 If you want the tree to start out expanded to a certain depth use the